reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 ![LaunchDarkly Concepts](/assets/img/posts/feature-flag-tools/launchdarkly.png)

-Being a cloud service, LaunchDarkly provides a web UI for us to create and configure **feature flags**.
+Being a cloud service, LaunchDarkly provides web UI for us to create and configure **feature flags**.
+We could also create Feature Flag programmatically via the UI or various integrations with other tools, but we'll stick to the UI in this article.

 For each feature flag, we can define one or more **variations**.
 A variation is a possible value the feature flag can have for a specific user.
 A boolean flag, for example, has exactly two variations: `true` and `false`.
 But we're not limited to boolean feature flags, but can create flags with arbitrary numbers, string values, or even JSON snippets.